jku-win-dke/AISA-XMI-Mapper/README.md

 UML classes of FIXM 3.0.1 SESAR are mapped based on their stereotype:

 1. Stereotype **"enumeration"**: For each UML class with stereotype "enumeration" a SHACL shape is generated.
-It has a single mandatory (sh:minCount 1) property with the sh:path depending on the name of the UML class.
-In case of the name containing "Measure" the sh:path is fixm:uom, otherwise it is rdf:value.
-The class's attribute names are allowed values and therefore mapped as a SHACL list into sh:in.
+It has a single mandatory (sh:minCount 1) property with the sh:path being fixm:uom or rdf:value.
+In case the name of the UML class contains "Measure" the sh:path is fixm:uom, otherwise it is rdf:value.
+The attribute names of the UML class are allowed values and therefore mapped as a SHACL list into sh:in.
 Example fixm:AbrogationReasonCode and fixm:TemperatureMeasure:

 		fixm:AbrogationReasonCode
 			a sh:NodeShape ;